AbtinParvinroo/Abtin/README.md

-You got it!
-Here's the `README.md` for your AbtinCNN library, written in English:

----

 ## AbtinCNN: A Custom CNN Library in NumPy

 This repository contains a collection of Python modules implemented with NumPy, aiming to build a custom and powerful **Convolutional Neural Network (CNN)** library.
 This library focuses on innovative approaches in image processing, content-aware weighting, adaptive activation functions, and dynamic loss optimization.